Knowing how to work with different light sources and lighting setups is one of the biggest challenges of photography.

 Modifiers are used to modify the quality of a light source.
 Here’s a list of some of the most popular:

 - Softbox – Like umbrellas, softboxes are a great modifier for beginners as there are many inexpensive options out there.
 Creating a soft quality of light, while allowing good control of the lighting, a softbox enables you to light your subject without illuminating the background.
+A perfect beginner photography light setup for those starting out.
 They’re great for portraits, and simple to set up too – see: how do you light a softbox at home?

 - Grid or gridbox – Lighting grids can attach to softboxes, or you can buy a separate all-in-one gridbox that can attach to your speedlight.
 Grids control the spill of light from your source.